Follow us on:

 Fighting Tops depicting U.S. Continental Marines firing this musket on the USS Alliance in 1781 (by Col Charles Waterhouse - USMC)

-This reproduction of a 1766 Charleville Navy Musket has a .69 calibre, 44 3/4 inch long, round barrel that is made of tempered seamless carbon steel (type:BS970 no.080M40) with a threaded breech plug.
+This reproduction of a 1766 Charleville Navy Musket has a .69 calibre, 44 3/4 inch long, round barrel that is made of tempered seamless carbon steel (type:BS970 no.080M40) with a tight breech plug.
 The lock is made with strong durable springs and has a case-hardened frizzen cover (hammer) that throws good sparks.
 The Charlieville musket's total length is 60 inches and weighs 10 pounds.
 We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 As with all our other flintlock black powder muzzleloaders, the vent is not drilled (read details below) so we can ship easily to your door throughout North America and to Europe and the UK.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.